shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 {{< figure src="/images/bmm5.jpg" class="instructionFigure">}}

-5. Once heated, carefully add the mahi-mahi fillets to the pan and cook 3-4 minutes on each side.
+5. Once heated, carefully add the mahi-mahi filets to the pan and cook for 3-4 minutes on each side.

 {{< figure src="/images/bmm6.jpg" class="instructionFigure">}}

-6. Garnish the fillets with the [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
+6. Garnish the filets with our [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
 Serve alongside a bright salad topped with a creamy avocado dressing.

 {{< figure src="/images/bmm7.jpg" class="instructionFigure">}}

-For the Mango Salsa:
-1. In a small serving bowl, add the onion, jalapeno, lime juice, lime zest, olive oil, salt, and pepper.
-Mix well.
-2. Next, gently stir in the tomato and mango until combined, careful not to over stir.

-{{< figure src="/images/bmm8.jpg" class="instructionFigure">}}